Watkins Glen (USA), June 19, 2025

 @Cneto_racing

-Brazilian driver secures second position in qualifying session for the grid of the fifth round of the IMSA Michelin Pilot Challenge.
+Brazilian driver earned a prominent position in qualifying for the seventh round of the IMSA Michelin Pilot Challenge